bitwig/dawproject/README.md

 The timeline base-class has two attributes:

-* timebase: assign the content of this timeline to a specific timebase [beats or seconds] (optional)
+* timeUnit: assign the content of this timeline to a specific time-unit [beats or seconds] (optional)
 * track: assign the content of this timeline to a specific track (optional)

 ### Lanes